| Route | Start | Finish | No. of nights |

 Day 2.
 Soon after leaving the town centre, the path turns west along the shore of Loch Eil to the Caledonian Canal's sea locks at Corpach.
 Here you turn north-east, soon passing 'Neptune's Staircase', the series of locks which lift the canal 80 feet above sea-level.
 After continuing along the canal path through Cameron country, you can take a small diversion to visit the ruins of Torcastle overlooking the River Lochy.
 This section of the Great Glen Way ends at the tiny village of Gairlochy* (10 miles).

 Day 3.
-After re-joining the Great Glen Way at Gairlochy, the path follows the west shore of Loch Lochy, where you have the option to take a small diversion to visit the Clan Cameron Museum at Achnacarry.
-The Way continues along the forested shore of Loch Lochy until you reach the small settlement of South Laggan (12 miles).
+After re-joining the Great Glen Way at Gairlochy, the path follows the west shore of Loch Lochy, where it is possible take a small diversion to visit the Clan Cameron Museum at Achnacarry.
+The Way continues along the north west shore of Loch Lochy until you reach the small settlement of South Laggan (12 miles).

 Day 4.
 From South Laggan, you follow the canal path the short distance to Laggan Swing Bridge.
 The path then follows the wooded shoreline of Loch Oich, the narrowest and possibly most attractive of all the Great Glen lochs.
 On reaching the north end of Loch Oich, the path stays close to the banks of the canal and River Oich down to Fort Augustus at the south end of Loch Ness (11 miles).
 Fort Augustus is a small but busy village, as is best known for it's Benedictine Abbey.
 You can also take a cruise on Loch Ness from Fort Augustus.